Try the Buf CLI

 file

-Now that the module is configured, we'll create a buf.gen.yaml
+Now that you've configured the module, the next step is creating a buf.gen.yaml

 file to configure local code generation.